genericwhatever/luamacros/README.md

 # Luamacros
 This software can recognize and manage multiple keyboards connected to your computer with Windows OS.
 This key feature allows you to use it as a macro triggering application.
-Other typical usage is for flight simulation, where macro triggers can come from various sources, like:
+Other typical usage is for flight simulation, where macro triggers can come from various sources:
 * Secondary keyboards
 * Game controllers (Joysticks)
 * COM interface (Arduino)